deric-alchemy/matic-docs/docs/develop/network-details/access-node-alchemy.md

 ## 4. Start Building

 Don't know where to start?
-Check out these four tutorials to get more familiar with Alchemy and blockchain development:
+Check out these tutorials to get more familiar with Alchemy and blockchain development:

 1. [Examples of Common Queries Using the Alchemy SDK](https://docs.alchemy.com/reference/using-the-alchemy-sdk)
 3. Learn [How to Send Transactions on Ethereum](https://docs.alchemy.com/docs/how-to-send-transactions-on-ethereum)
 4. Try deploying your first [Hello World Smart Contract](https://docs.alchemy.com/docs/hello-world-smart-contract) and get your hands dirty with some solidity programming!

-Once you complete this tutorial, let us know how your experience was or if you have any feedback by tagging us on Twitter [@alchemyplatform](https://twitter.com/AlchemyPlatform)!

 ----------------
-###Other Web3 Libraries
+### Other Web3 Libraries

 There's a number of alternative Web3 libraries other than the Alchemy SDK you may already be using.
-See the documentation for each library:
+See the documentation for these libraries below:
 * [Web3.py](https://web3py.readthedocs.io/en/stable/)
 * [Web3j](https://docs.web3j.io)
 * [Ethers.js](https://docs.ethers.io/v5/)
 * [Web3.js](https://web3js.readthedocs.io/en/v1.2.9/)

-Using the below code snippets, you can install and use Alchemy as a provider via any of the following libraries!
+Using the below code snippets, you can install and use Alchemy as a provider via any of the following libraries.

 ```python
 # Setup: pip install web3